 "I can't imagine any business that could run like this," Nicoll said, noting that districts have received wildly different state revenue projections since last September.
 "We simply have to absorb the hits because the state can't budget properly."

 Mark Coplan, public information officer for the Berkeley school district, called the latest development "outrageous."
 He said the 9,000-student East Bay district has already cut about 130 custodians, records clerks, food service workers and other nonteaching positions, such as the student activities director at Berkeley High School.
-And that was
+And that was before the latest development.

 The extent of the reductions called for by the governor will depend on the outcome of the Tuesday special election.
 California voters will decide whether to approve six ballot measures that would cap spending and extend temporary taxes among other means of narrowing the deficit.
 The governor has proposed $3 billion in cuts to schools if the measures pass, and $5.4 billion if they fail.
 Recent polls found voter support flagging for five out of the six initiatives.